 Determining how property should be divided as part of a divorce can be challenging, especially if the parties own a significant number of assets that are complicated to value.
 The issue of how to divide responsibility for debts is also a common area of contention.

 If you are pursuing marital dissolution, a Hartford property division lawyer can protect your rights throughout court proceedings and help you reach a favorable outcome in your case.
-A knowledgeable divorce attorney can construct a comprehensive list of your assets and debts and work tirelessly to protect your best interests as you separate from your partner.
+A knowledgeable family attorney can construct a comprehensive list of your assets and debts and work tirelessly to protect your best interests as you separate from your partner.

 Like most other U.S. states, Connecticut is an “equitable distribution” state.
 This means that courts will attempt to create a property division arrangement that is “equitable” to both parties.